• Deutsch

 python-requests/2.31.0

-Understanding the anatomy of a User Agent string empowers you to do more than just read it—it allows you to control it.
+Understanding the anatomy of a User Agent string is one thing—being able to control it is another.
 Whether for testing or privacy, changing your digital fingerprint is easier than you might think.

 How to Find and Change Your User Agent String

-You can find your user agent string easily by searching online for "what is my user agent".
-Numerous websites exist solely to display the UA string your browser is currently sending.
-However, for development and testing, you'll need to not only find it but also know how to change your user agent.
+You can find your user agent string easily by searching "what is my user agent"—plenty of sites exist just to display the UA string your browser is currently sending.
+For development and testing, though, you'll also want to know how to change it.

-Most modern browsers offer built-in methods to spoof your user agent via their developer tools, though dedicated browser extensions often provide a more user-friendly interface with pre-set UAs for quick switching.
+Most modern browsers offer built-in ways to spoof your user agent via developer tools, and dedicated browser extensions often provide a friendlier interface with preset UAs for quick switching.

 Using Browser Developer Tools